 ACG dry forest is on the Pacific side, in the rain shadow of the volcanoes.
 It is characterized by about 5.5 essentially rain-free months (late December to mid-May).
 This is followed by two quite heavy rainy periods: May-July and September-October.
-Between 1200 and 2900 mm of rain may fall in this period, with as much as a third of that rain falling during 2-3 weeks if there is a hurricane in the Pacific or blowing across from the Caribbean.
+Between 1200 and 2900 mm of rain may fall in this period, with as much as a third of that rain falling in a 2-3 week span if there is a hurricane in the Pacific or a tropical storm blowing in from the Caribbean.

 In 1985-86, as is of course still the case, the only readily accessible old-growth dry forest in Sector Santa Rosa (PNSR) was the ~22 ha Bosque Humedo, the northern corner of which is crossed by the paved Sector Santa Rosa entrance road from the Interamerican Highway to the Area Administrativa.
 This is the only relatively intact old growth dry forest on a paved road from Mazatlan, Mexico to the Panama Canal.
 It is striking for having at least 70%+ of its canopy constituted of about 10 “evergreen” species of trees (Hymenaea courbaril, Manilkara chicle, Swartzia cubensis, Inga vera, Ehrblichia odorata, Sideroxylon capiri, Ocotea veraguensis, Quercus oleoides, Ficus obtusifolia., etc.), with 100+ species of dry season-deciduous trees as low density individuals, which become temporarily very abundant when the forest is cleared and allowed to regenerate.